Keyboard shortcuts

 ERD for Roster Implementations

-This diagram shows the concrete database relationships for the two example Roster::Rosterable implementations.
+This diagram shows the concrete database relationships for the Roster::Rosterable implementations.
 The Roster::Rosterable concern provides a uniform API over these different underlying structures.

 erDiagram